operator-framework/operator-sdk/website/content/en/docs/kubebuilder/quickstart.md

 Kubebuilder also has a guide
 that walks through implementing webhooks for their example `CronJob` resource.

-To add a webhook to your operator-sdk project, first you must scaffold out the webhooks with the following command.
+To add a webhook to your Operator SDK project, first you must scaffold out the webhooks with the following command.

 ```sh
 $ operator-sdk create webhook --group cache --version v1alpha1 --kind Memcached --defaulting --programmatic-validation